check-spelling/check-spelling-docs/Event-descriptions.md

 ## <a id="no-new-commits-to-check-r"></a>Resolution

 This is purely informative.
 Future commits added to a branch or PR with this setting active will be checked.

+# check-for-bug-report

+check-spelling encountered something unexpected.

+## <a id="check-for-bug-report-r"></a>Resolution

+Please [check for a bug report](https://github.com/check-spelling/check-spelling/issues/?q=is%3Aissue) relating to the issue.